Fablehaven: Dragonwatch: Champion of the Titan Games

-Dragonwatch series

-Brandon Mull wrote a five book sequel series that picks up right where Keys to the Demon Prison left off.
-It features the same world and characters, but with several new characters, and is titled Dragonwatch.
-The series is based on the rivalry between Demon and Dragon, with Kendra and Seth caught in the middle.
-Dragonwatch is the anciently established coalition made up of wizards, sorceresses, and dragon slayers, to keep the dragons from taking over the Earth.

 Reception

-The series has enjoyed positive reviews by critics.
+Fablehaven series has enjoyed positive reviews by critics.
 With the release of the third book, the series was awarded a spot on the New York Times top ten best selling children's series list.
 With the release of the fifth book, the series reached as high as 4th on the list.

 Obert Skye, the author of Leven Thumps and the Gateway to Foo, wrote: "Imagination runs wild in Fablehaven.
 It is a lucky book that can hold this kind of story".

 The New York Times - "Mull's awkward writing sometimes underscores the overfamiliar plot mechanics of the two-children-save-the-world fantasy, but his story offers unexpected twists and entertainingly scary creatures".

-Columbia Daily Tribune - "This story is so compelling and so well written you’ll find its magic working on you as well, completely taking over your ability to put the book down, even for a moment.
+Columbia Daily Tribune - "This story is so compelling and so well written you'll find its magic working on you as well, completely taking over your ability to put the book down, even for a moment.
 Mull has an extraordinary writing ability".

 Orson Scott Card - "At first glance, Fablehaven looks like a book for kids; but, like Harry Potter, Fablehaven can be read aloud in a family with as much pleasure for grownups as for children.
 And solitary adults who pick it up for their own enjoyment will be well rewarded.
 Do yourself a favor, and don't miss the first novel by a writer who is clearly going to be a major figure in popular fantasy".

 Christopher Paolini, author of Eragon said: "The Fablehaven books are so entertaining that I read the first three in a single sitting.
 They kept me turning the pages until 4:40 in the morning.
 Each book was better than the last!
 Brandon Mull is a talented new fantasy writer, and I can't wait to read more from him.
 The world he has created is deep, intriguing, magical, and full of surprising discoveries and unexpected dangers.
 I especially liked his two main characters, Kendra and Seth.
 They both act like real people, and unlike many fictional siblings, they help and support each other when they're in trouble.
 The Fablehaven series is one of the most enjoyable fantasies I've read in the past few years.
 I only wish I could have read it when I was ten or twelve".

 BookReview.com - "Where have all the fairies gone?
 To Fablehaven of course!
-A preserve for magical creatures awaits your visit in Brandon Mull's fantastical, wonderful book, "Fablehaven".
+A preserve for magical creatures awaits your visit in Brandon Mull's fantastical, wonderful book, Fablehaven.
 Look out J.K.
 Rowling; the fantasy genre has an outstanding new author to embrace!"